 How Much Time Do I Have To Claim And How Long Could A Claim Take?

 Under UK law, there is a personal injury claims time limit for all claims.
-If you fail to lodge a claim on time, you won’t be eligible to receive compensation, no matter how strong a case you have.
+This time limit is applied by law under the Limitation Act 1980.
+If you fail to start a claim on time, you won’t be eligible to receive compensation, even if your potential case had strong evidence to support it.

 The table below details the current limits:

 |Claim Type||Time Limit|

 |Personal Injury Claims - Adult||3 years|

 |Personal Injury Claims - Child under 18||3 years from the date of their 18th birthday|

 The amount of time a public highway accident claim needs to be resolved can vary and there is no typical average figure that can be given.
 However, more straightforward cases where the defendant admits liability early on may take roughly 6-12 months to conclude.
 More complex accidents or serious injury claims can take longer than this, potentially because both parties involved need more time to gather supporting evidence.
 Cases where the local authority deny liability will also take longer to process than those where liability is admitted straight away.

 No Win No Fee Compensation Claims For An Accident On A Public Highway

 You’ve probably heard of No Win No Fee accident claims through advertising or in the press.
 Here’s how No Win No Fee claims compare with claims where you pay the solicitor’s fees directly:

 No Win No Fee Claims